Green-Software-Foundation/patterns/docs/catalog/ai/pre-trained-transfer-learning.md

 ## SCI Impact
 `SCI = (E * I) + M per R`

-For the SCI equation, going with a pre-trained model would impact the following:
+Leveraging a pre-trained model would impact SCI as follows:
 - `E`: Having a pre-trained model reduces energy consumption for your AI/ML development as you don’t need to train the entire model from scratch.
 - `M`: Transfer learning does not require as many servers as you don’t need to train the entire model from scratch.
 By reducing the total number of servers required to run a process, the total embodied carbon is lower.